 Slow down and take a walking tour of outdoor art on the UBC campus.
 Works in the Outdoor Art Collection are situated across the Vancouver campus and together, give voice to stories about the history of campus, and are part of an ever-evolving narrative about art, space and place.

-For a self-guided tour of the Outdoor Art Collection, download a copy of our Outdoor Art Tour book and qeqən: Musqueam House Posts book.
-Suggested routes take about 20 minutes to walk, while a full tour of all the artworks takes about three hours.
+For a self-guided tour of the Outdoor Art Collection, download a copy of our Outdoor Art guide and qeqən: Musqueam House Posts book.
+Suggested routes take about 20 minutes to walk, while a full tour of all the artworks takes about 3 hours.

-Guided tours can be booked a minimum of four weeks in advance for groups of ten or more.
+Guided tours can be booked for groups of ten people or more.
 Tours are conversational, participation-driven and can be adapted for a wide range of ages and groups.
-For details, contact Naomi Sawada, Manager of Public Programs at naomi.sawada@ubc.ca.
-Tours can be booked Tuesday – Friday between 10:30 AM – 4 PM.
-In October and November tours can booked Tuesday – Friday between 10:30 AM – 3:00 PM.
+Please see below for information, dates and times.

 All of the artworks in the Outdoor Art Collection are situated on the traditional, ancestral and unceded territory of the hən̓q̓əmin̓əm̓-speaking xʷməθkʷəy̓əm (Musqueam) people; the gallery encourages viewers to reflect on this relationship.